Fill in this quick form to receive your FREE personal holiday quote from us...

 Driving time Franz Josef to Hokitika 136 km / 85 miles, 1.5 hours

 Enjoy your journey along the West Coast to Hokitika, famous for its arts and crafts.
 Watch a masterpiece being crafted from gold, molten glass, paua or bone or carve your own creation from wood or jade (pounamu).
-Take in Hokitika’s natural beauty, enjoy its expansive beach or venture down one of the many walking and mountain biking tracks.
+Take in Hokitika’s natural beauty and enjoy its expansive beach.
+Alternatively, venture down one of the many walking and mountain biking tracks.

 While in Hokitika, you may wish to make the scenic drive to Hokitika Gorge, where an impressive turquoise river flows through a narrow canyon, or Lake Kaniere, a beautiful lake nestled beneath the mountains.